 He finally pulled over to flag down other cars to ask his question.
 He didn’t know how to get to the Great Pyramids and was asking directions.
 Yes, a taxi driver in Cairo didn’t know how to get to THE Great Pyramids.

 We arrived at the hotel and went through the metal detectors, which was a first for us as it pertains to hotels.
-This wasn’t a shoddy budget hotel either but rather it was a 4-star Le Meridian.
-We felt safe again in this tranquil oasis.
+This wasn’t a shoddy budget hotel either but rather it was a 4-star Le Meridian that we used points to stay at.
 While waiting to get checked-in we noticed an Egyptian guest having a heated argument with the front desk staff.
 They quickly got a manager to intervene.
 We then witnessed the manager engage the hotel guest in a full-on brawl with fists being thrown right in the lobby of this otherwise elegant hotel.

-That was our experience after just the first hour or so in Cairo and things continued to spiral.
+That was our experience after just the first hour or so in Cairo.
+Things continued to spiral.
 The touts & scammers were some of the thickest and persistent we’ve ever seen.
 The 115+ (f) degree heat didn’t help matters.
 The traffic was horrendous and we often choked on the city’s air quality.

 Recent Isis threats to the area had us on edge.
 And a friendly taxi driver who carelessly waved around his handgun saying that he would protect us, didn’t give us the sense of security he was attempting to provide.

-Cairo just rubbed us the wrong way and is one of the few places we have no desire to travel back to.
+Cairo just rubbed us the wrong way and is one of the few places in the world that we have little-to-no desire to travel back to.

 - The Sphinx and the Great Pyramids were impressive and helped to make our frustrating time in the area totally worth it.

 - Hidden cafes in the city provide welcome refuges.